auth0/docs/articles/tokens/guides/validate-access-tokens.md

 #### Perform standard JWT validation

 Because the Access Token is a JWT, you will first need to perform the standard JWT validation steps.
-To learn about JWT validation, see [Validate a JSON Web Token](/tokens/guides/jwt/validate-jwt).
+To learn about JWT validation, see [Validate JSON Web Tokens](/tokens/guides/validate-jwts).

 #### Check additional standard claims

-If you've performed the standard JWT validation, you have already decoded the [JWT's Payload](/tokens/reference/jwt/jwt-structure#payload) and looked at its standard claims.
+If you've performed the standard JWT validation, you have already decoded the [JWT's Payload](/tokens/references/jwt-structure#payload) and looked at its standard claims.
 Some additional claims to verify for Access Tokens include:

 * **Token audience** (`aud`, array of strings): Depending on the initial token request, the `aud` field could contain both an audience corresponding to your custom API and an audience corresponding to the `userinfo`endpoint.
 At least one of the audience values for the token must match the unique identifier of the target API as defined in your [API's Settings](${manage_url}/#/apis) in the **Identifier** field.
-To learn more about getting Access Tokens with multiple audiences, see [Get an Access Token](/tokens/guides/access-token/get-access-tokens).
+To learn more about getting Access Tokens with multiple audiences, see [Get an Access Token](/tokens/guides/get-access-tokens).

 If this check fails, the token is considered invalid, and the request must be rejected.